-C-19 has forced almost every local restaurant or food business online, catering to a new world of home deliveries and savvy, tech-centric shoppers.
-This is excellent news for allergy and intolerance sufferers – as it is now quite simple to obtain a menu for a given restaurant you would like to try.
-Under current EU laws for non-pre-packed food, restaurants and other eateries must inform customers if their dishes contain any of the 14 most common allergens.
-Many include allergen info on their menus.
-While they may not always tell the full story, they will be able to help you in summarising how many choices you will have and whether the restaurant consciously caters for food allergies and intolerances – reducing any anxiety you may have around making special requests or not being able to thoroughly enjoy your meal due to restrictive ingredients.
+Most restaurants have an online presence.
+This is excellent news for allergy and intolerance sufferers – as it is now quite simple to obtain a menu for a given restaurant.
+Under current EU laws, restaurants and other eateries must inform customers if their dishes contain any of the 14 most common allergens.
+I like to vote with my feet and go with restaurants that include allergen info on their menus.
+Then you can see if you like the choices you will have and whether the restaurant consciously caters for food allergies and intolerances – reducing any anxiety you may have around making special requests or not being able to thoroughly enjoy your meal due to restrictive ingredients.

 If it’s not clear from the menu call ahead and ask to speak to a manager to make sure they can cater for your food allergies.

 In addition, you will find many reviews online by simply googling a restaurant’s name.
 Look for menus, reviews, and customer experiences.

 TripAdvisor Reviews and Google reviews (if you access them by searching for the restaurant on Google maps first) allow you to search for keywords like ‘allergy’ – highlighting reviews where other customers mentioned the restaurant’s handling of food allergies and intolerances.

 When the waiting staff come to your table to take your order be ready to communicate your requirements and allergies confidently, ask them to make a note of your allergies and pass it to the chef or use a chef card.
 Ask how the food is prepared and how they avoid cross-contamination to make sure your food won’t come into contact with your food allergens in the kitchen.
 Request that the chef uses clean utensils and fresh oil if there is a potential for cross-contamination.